scpfield/Miscellaneous/README.md

 # Miscellaneous
 Miscellaneous Things

-CheckMemory.py is a function annotator that tells you how much memory it uses.
+CheckMemory.py is a function decorator that tells you how much memory it uses.

 BasicMultiProcessingProducerConsumer.py is a simple demonstration of python multiprocessing.